MulintiShaikWajid/RestaurantManagementSystem/README.md

 | Sanapathi Sumanth Balaji  | 180050091 |

 This a website which can be used for managing a restaurant.
-Note that there is not door delivery option.
+Note that there is no door delivery option.

 Process:
 * Clone the project and have node installed